You all know I’m enthusiastically on the non-stop train to automation station.

 The automatic rules and filters built-in to Gmail and other email clients are pretty underutilized and pretty powerful.
 Way more powerful than you’d think.

-Between sending automatic responses, taking care of filtering and labeling, and getting rid of some emails completely, rules can handle most of your inbox triage for you.
+Between sending automatic responses, taking care of filtering and labeling, and getting rid of some emails completely, rules can handle most of your inbox triage and decluttering for you.

 That way, when you log into your Gmail, what’s right in front of your face is ONLY the important stuff.